Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \subsection{Real-world benchmarks}

 \textbf{Reordering in the wild}.
 The microbenchmark results assume a perfect pipe where no reordering happens.
 The perfect pipe experimental setup was designed for a reliable and precise comparison of the impact of VReverso over a typical QUIC implementation.
 Of course, the Internet is not perfect.
 Therefore, we aim to evaluate the likelihood of packet reordering on the Internet using our new QUIC version.
-As previously explained in Section~\ref{sec:reverso}, a packet not arriving in order has for consequence to imply a copy.
+As previously explained in Section~\ref{sec:reverso}, a packet not arriving in order has the consequence of implying a copy.

 To the best of our knowledge, a single research paper looked at UDP reordering in the wild in 2004~\cite{zhou2004reordering} stating UDP reordering as a rare event.
 Since it is reasonable to assume that the results could be different after 20 years, we aim at verifying whether reordering is still rare today.
 We set up a few vantage points in North America, Europe, Singapore and Australia and we performed 20 HTTP/3 VReverso downloads of 2.5MiB content between each peer, each acting as a client, and then as a server.
 We record whether the packets were received in order, and for which contiguous zero-copy as introduced in Figure~\ref{fig:reverso} was performed thanks to our protocol changes.